Saturday, March 2, 2013

 The satellite's impact locations on the Moon's surface (Images: NASA).

 The satellite made a total of two collisions on the Moon's surface, which were studied by it, the Lunar Reconnaissance Orbiter (LRO) partner satellite, and telescopes all over the world.
-The first LCROSS impact was the Centaur rocket stage, ejected towards Cabeus crater (red) near the Moon's South Pole (green).
-Once water particles were successfully identified, the second impact was the LCROSS probe itself crashing into the surrounding Cabeus crater area (blue) to complete the mission.
+The first LCROSS impact was from the Centaur rocket component, ejected towards Cabeus crater (red) near the Moon's South Pole (green).
+Once water particles were successfully identified, the second impact was caused by the LCROSS probe itself crashing into the surrounding Cabeus crater area (blue) to complete the mission.
 The LRO remained in orbit collecting data and did not undergo any collision.

 Lunar water can be used by astronauts as a natural resource while in space.
-It is not practical to transport the amount of Earth water needed for long-term human space exploration into space so this discovery provides astronauts with a longer potential stay on the Moon.
+It is not practical to transport the amount of Earth water needed for long-term human space exploration into space, so this discovery provides astronauts with a longer potential stay on the Moon.
 The LCROSS and LRO were the first two missions carried out by NASA as a part of the United States' 2004 Vision for Space Exploration program, designed to increase public enthusiasm for space exploration.

 Thursday, October 28, 2010